beatobongco/GoogleDataEngineering/README.md

 * need to prefix with `#standardSQL`
 * can do `JOIN`s with Google Sheets

 My favorite offering so far.
-There's a public HN dataset that I can use for mining for knowledge hehe
+There's a public HN dataset that I can use for mining for knowledge hehe there are also many nice public datasets, like picture in the [Met](https://bigquery.cloud.google.com/table/bigquery-public-data:the_met.images?pli=1&tab=preview)

 ```sql
 #standardSQL